SEForAll/pas_setup/README.md

   - Have good knowledge of python class
 * If you are in Testing team
   - Please read the ReadMe of team you are responsible for testing

+## Basic command for git
+* `git clone + HTTPS link on repository` : clone the repository to the local
+* `git add` : command use to add files to commit
+* `git commit -m "message here"` : command to commit the added file
+* `git push` : Push the file been committed

 ## How to do presentation
 * Be short and concise